 Once the vaccine arrives at the provider, the provider takes control from the arrival through standard storage until the administration of the vaccine.
 The cold chain depends on educating staff on proper procedures, maintaining reliable storage and temperature monitoring equipment, and inventory management.

 Cold chain failure can ruin an entire batch of vaccines, which us cist for whatever party is responsible for the storage.

 Storage of Vaccines Begins with Training

 Anyone that interacts with the vaccines along the cold chain requires education on proper storage and handling.
 There should be a detailed and well-written storage and handing procedure list available for anyone who needs information on the standard operating procedures.

 The standard operating procedures should be located near storage units.
-All employees should be trained with their name and training dates written down.
+All employees should be trained with their names and training dates are written down.

 Each facility should have one person who oversees all storage and handling of vaccines.
 The vaccine coordinator handles ordering, overseeing receipt and storage of vaccines, creating vaccine inventory, setting up temperature monitoring, and handling any issues with the vaccines.

 All vaccines must be stored in a pharmaceutical-grade refrigeration unit.
 Do not use a unit with a dual refrigerator and freezer unit as this increases the chance of freezing the vaccine.
 Pharmaceutical-grade refrigeration units are designed to handle biological materials.